SteffenBauer/sgtpuzzles-extended/README.md

 Files for the [Android port by Chris Boyle](https://github.com/chrisboyle/sgtpuzzles)

 Contains also the puzzles [boats, rome and salad](https://github.com/x-sheep/puzzles-unreleased) by Lennard Sprong

-Updated to the current Android sgtpuzzles version (using Android Studio)

 **Outdated**, won't compile with current Android version.